-Sale of Sergipe Potash Project
+Sale of Sergipe Potash Project/Distribution of Rio Verde Shares

-Talon entered into an agreement dated December 10, 2010 with Rio Verde, a private Brazilian focused fertilizer company incorporated in the British Virgin Islands, pursuant to which Talon transferred to Rio Verde all of Talon's rights in the Sergipe Potash Project licences (including the potash exploration licences acquired from Lara) in return for approximately 27 million common shares of Rio Verde.
-For further information regarding Rio Verde, see "Description of the Business - Rio Verde Minerals Corporation".
+Talon entered into an agreement dated December 10, 2010 with Rio Verde Minerals Corp., at that time a private Brazilian focused fertilizer company, incorporated in the British Virgin Islands, pursuant to which Talon transferred to Rio Verde Minerals Corp. all of Talon's rights in the Sergipe Potash Project licences (including the potash exploration licences acquired from Lara) in return for approximately 26.6 million common shares of Rio Verde Minerals Corp.